asudeerbil/FoodApp-Asp.Net-Core/README.md

 # FoodApp (ASP.NET Core)

 FoodApp is a feature-rich web application built using **ASP.NET Core** that enables users to browse menus, place food orders, and manage their selections through a clean, user-friendly interface.
 This project demonstrates skills in backend-frontend integration, real-time updates, role-based features, and performance optimization.
-Ideal for showcasing full-stack .NET development capabilities.

 ---

 ## Features